3 items that ensure you can always prepare a basic dinner for one

 - These are the 'fillers' that bulk out any meal.
 Examples are rice, pasta, barley, mashed potato, quinoa and cauliflower rice.

 - See my post on why you should never just cook rice for one meal

 - See this post on why I am passionate about 'flat-packing' freezer items and how to do it

 - *Links to come - leave a comment if you would like to be notified when they are updated.

-It was these tips that made it so easy to put together this meal.
+It was these 3 habits that made it so easy to put together this meal.

 Good meals usually consist of some form of protein, vegetables and quite often a carb-type element such as rice or pasta.